EnneadGames/EG-QG-Artefact-Name/README.md

 Click on "Save Module Settings"

 Importing
-Go to compedium and find the EG folders
+<br>Go to compedium and find the EG folders
 Right click on the rolltables and import
 Do the same for the macro(s)